 I write about how it feels to be self-employed.
 I share thoughts I’ve been thinking this week mostly inspired by my current clients.
 My aim is to inspire and help you feel better about running your own business, more relaxed, more philosophical perhaps.
 I share the ups and downs, the real story of how it feels to be me, career self-employed, and how it feels to be you, my clients past, present and future.

 Each month I draw one email address from my list and the prize is a free 60-minute Skype consultation which you can use yourself or pay forward to someone you know whose need might be greater right now.
 We can talk about anything…money, business, life.
-Or, if you prefer, your prize can be the Summit recordings from Beyond the Laptop Lifestyle, valued at $197.

 People who receive my newsletter write in each week to say how much they enjoy it and that’s very encouraging but not a requirement, so have no fear, relax and just enjoy my words and my witterings.

 My newsletter is the main way I encourage new and returning clients to work with me so occasionally I will remind you of the ways in which you can pay me money.
 It’s my main route to market and the majority of my clients come to me that way.
-The other routes are blogging, social media and a weekly podcast.
+The other routes include blogging, social media and a weekly podcast.
 I am particularly active on Facebook, but I think I love my newsletter most of all, and it shows.

 Still not sure?
 Check out the archive of the last twenty newsletters by clicking here.